Health Care Guide Information

 Acute kidney injury:

-In case a bigger stone gets stuck in the ureter and fully blocks the path, it can lead to an emergency situation that requires immediate intervention.
+In case a bigger stone gets stuck in the ureter and fully blocks the path, it can lead to an emergency that requires immediate intervention.
 Otherwise, urine can flow back into the kidneys and cause acute kidney injury.

 Frequent urinary tract infections: